This page is designed to answer the following questions:

 Some techniques that can help with the delivery of constructive criticism include using the feedback sandwich method (where criticism is balanced with positive feedback), focusing on the situation rather than the individual and being as specific as possible with feedback to ensure clarity.

 It is important to ensure that the individual is able to respond to the criticism and put forward their own views.
-It could be that they were unaware that their performance wasn’t acceptable and thank you for bringing it to their attention or they may not have received sufficient clarity from you regarding their responsibilities (in which case, it is an opportunity for you to develop).
+It could be that they were unaware that their performance wasn’t acceptable and thank you for bringing it to their attention or they may not have received sufficient clarity from you regarding their responsibilities (in which case, it is an opportunity for you to develop your own skills in this area).

 Supervision